chef/chef-web-docs/chef_master/source/resource_zypper_repository.rst

 ``repo_name``
    **Ruby Type:** String | **Default Value:** ``The resource block's name``

-   Specifies the repository name, if it differs from the resource name.
+   Specifies the repository name if it differs from the resource name.

 ``source``
    **Ruby Type:** String